pyxem/kikuchipy/doc/pattern_processing.rst

 Average neighbour patterns
 ==========================

-With :meth:`~kikuchipy.signals.ebsd.EBSD.average_neighbour_patterns`, the
-signal-to-noise ratio in patterns in an EBSD scan ``s`` can be improved by averaging patterns with their closest neighbours within a square kernel:
+The signal-to-noise ratio in patterns in an EBSD scan ``s`` can be improved by averaging patterns with their closest neighbours within a kernel or mask with :meth:`~kikuchipy.signals.ebsd.EBSD.average_neighbour_patterns`:

 .. code-block:: python

     >>> s.average_neighbour_patterns(
-            n_neighbours=1, exclude_kernel_corners=True)

-The number of nearest neighbours to average with can be set with ``n_neighbours`` (default is 1), and whether to exclude patterns in corners of the averaging kernel can be set with ``exclude_kernel_corners`` (default is ``True``).
-Whether a pattern is considered to be in a kernel corner is determined by its radial distance to the kernel origin, with the maximum allowed distance equal to the kernel half width.
+            kernel="gaussian", kernel_size=(3, 3), std=1)

 .. _fig-average-neighbour-patterns: